Colorado set the standard for legalized cannabis

 Related Press Releases

-Bill would allow legal cannabis businesses to access banking, promoting a secure marketplace Denver, Colorado - Today U.S. Senators John Hickenlooper and Michael Bennet urged Senate colleagues to include the Secure and Fair Enforcement (SAFE)...
+Bill would allow cannabis businesses to access banks, credit cards and improve public safety WASHINGTON – Yesterday, U.S. Senators John Hickenlooper and Michael Bennet joined a bipartisan group of colleagues to introduce the Secure and Fair Enforcement (SAFE) Banking...